jordanmontt/pharo-cli/README.md

 Lists pharo-cli version
 ```

-## Installation
+## How to install

-_Automate the cloning of the repository and the update of the PATH variable is missing.
-It will be added for a next release._

-**In this current implementation the code is hard coded to work only in mac.
-You can change the _open_pharo_ function to point to your vm.
-I'll fix this in a next realise.**

 First you need to install [fzf](https://github.com/junegunn/fzf) that `pharo-cli` uses for doing the fuzzy search of the list of images.

+The, you need to install [trash](https://github.com/ali-rantakari/trash) using `brew install trash`.
+This is for not deleting the pharo images using `rm -rf` which is irreversible.

 After that, you need to clone this repository on `~/.pharo`.
 You will have as a result the code of this repo here: `~/.pharo/pharo-cli/`.
 And finally you need to update your `$PATH` variable to point to `~/.pharo/pharo-cli/`.
 For example in my case I need to add: `export PATH="$PATH:/Users/sebastian/.pharo/pharo-cli/bin/"` to my `.zshrc` file.

 Finally, you need to create the folder `~/Documents/PharoImages`.
 That is the folder in which the images will be stored.

+## Important notes

+This implementation currently only works on MacOS out-of-the-box.
+You can make it work easily on other OS.
+For that, you need:

+- to change the `_open_pharo_` function to point to your vm.
+Currently it's hard coded to get the MacOS VM.
+- Replace the use of the command `trash` which only works for Mac and use an equivalent.
+It can be `rm` or your command of preference.

+## Future improvements

+- Automate the cloning of the repository and the update of the PATH variable is missing.
+It will be added in a next release.
+I would like to have something like `brew install pharo-cli`.
+- Generate automatically the help command.
+For example https://github.com/SierraSoftworks/bash-cli